pingidentity/pingdirectory-go-client/configurationapi/docs/AddMockAccessTokenValidatorRequest.md

 ### NewAddMockAccessTokenValidatorRequest

-`func NewAddMockAccessTokenValidatorRequest(validatorName string, schemas []EnummockAccessTokenValidatorSchemaUrn, evaluationOrderIndex int32, enabled bool, ) *AddMockAccessTokenValidatorRequest`
+`func NewAddMockAccessTokenValidatorRequest(validatorName string, schemas []EnummockAccessTokenValidatorSchemaUrn, enabled bool, ) *AddMockAccessTokenValidatorRequest`

 NewAddMockAccessTokenValidatorRequest instantiates a new AddMockAccessTokenValidatorRequest object This constructor will assign default values to properties that have it defined,